seagatemarc/ansible/README.md

 # ansible
 We have begun our Ansible journey and beleive some of the code is mature enough to share for consumption by others.
 By contributing the solution for a broader community we hope to pay forward assitance maturing the code.

 It is a significant pivot from traditional deployments using commercial vendor tools and siloed custom scripts not availble nor compatible globally.
-Keep in mind we are still crawling but first steps are on their way.
-This is an attempt at that.
-Hoping to get some candid feedback but please no trolls!
+Keep in mind we are still crawling but first steps are on their way!
+Hoping to get some candid feedback and contributinos but please no trolls!

 The first solution presented is a backup manager.
 It combines both Python and Ansible to collect cofigurations on a schedule, analyze differences in configurations, write differences into a .diff file, and send email for hosts where changes were observed.